Responsive

 With Testkube, it’s possible to stem away from the fear of testing in Kubernetes and simply focus on improving the quality of your software - avoiding costly errors and bugs in the long run!

 Why not give it a go yourself?
-Sign up to Testkube and try one of our examples or head over to our documentation - if you get stuck or have questions, we’re here to help!
+Sign up for Testkube and try one of our examples or head to our documentation.
+If you get stuck or have questions, we’re here to help!
 Find an answer to your questions in the Testkube Knowledge Base or reach out to us on Slack.
-We’re eager to hear how you use our integrations!
+We’re eager to hear how you use our integrations.

 Alejandra Thomas